dougbutner/web-4/README.md

 The nature of the uniqueness could be chosen by the user, or generated at random from the biosecret software which would prompt the user to complete an action in a specific way.
 The user-chosen methos would be up to the user to remember, possibly by storing a hint, and the prompted way would require local storage of the prompt.

 ## Why do we need this, again?
 Democratic systems certainly could be built without biometric verification, and must be at least until suitable biometric technology develops along the open source, client-side requirements.
-For now, [Centralized solutions](https://www.civic.com/) provide the necessary individuality, at the cost of trust.
+For now, [centralized solutions](https://www.civic.com/) provide the necessary individuality at the cost of trust.
 This and other solutions will happen as different people implement web 4 in their own ways.

 We will present the ideas that are crucial for this system to be different, and represent true growth into web 4.